cnuernber/dtype-next/docs/datatype-to-dtype-next.md

-There are a few pathways to this result but the one that appears to have the most potential is an oddly simple one.
+There are a few pathways to this result but the one that appears to have the most potential is a simple one.
 If, instead of a reader implementing only one type-specific read method, readers implemented every type specific read method with sane casting rules between the primitive datatypes we can actually, for the same implementation cost as measured by the cost to implement a reader of a particular